 Polarized Thinking: Things are black or white, good or bad.
 50 Common Cognitive Distortions.
 3. Negative predictions.
+Overestimating the likelihood that an action will have a negative outcome.
 10 distorsions cognitives qui entretiennent des émotions négatives.
 Le terme.

 Les biais cognitifs nuisent-ils à la réflexion ?
 Les biais cognitifs, également appelés distorsions cognitives, sont des mécanismes qui dévient notre pensée du raisonnement rationnel.

 Ils influent à notre égard les prises de décision auxquelles nous sommes confrontés.
 Top 10 Thinking Traps Exposed.
 Our minds set up many traps for us.
 Unless we’re aware of them, these traps can seriously hinder our ability to think rationally, leading us to bad reasoning and making stupid decisions.